pali-english/pali-english.github.io/README.md

 when it comes to heedfulness,
 the astute rejoice in heedfulness,
 happy in the noble ones’ domain.

+    Evaṁ visesato ñatvā, appamādamhi paṇḍitā:
+        Evaṁ: Thus, in this way.
+        Visesato: The distinction, specific difference.
+        Ñatvā: Having known, understanding.
+        Appamādamhi: In heedfulness, mindfulness.
+        Paṇḍitā: The wise, the astute.

+    Appamāde pamodanti, ariyānaṁ gocare ratā:
+        Appamāde: In heedfulness, mindfulness.
+        Pamodanti: They rejoice, they are happy.
+        Ariyānaṁ: Of the noble ones, the enlightened.
+        Gocare: In the domain, pasture, range.
+        Ratā: Engaged, attached, enjoying.

 Te jhāyino sātatikā,
 niccaṁ daḷhaparakkamā;
 Phusanti dhīrā nibbānaṁ,